spica-engine/site/docs/content/concept/passport.md

 ## Strategies
 Our passport module supports SSO strategies as well.
 You will find SSO settings screen on the “Strategies” page.
 Once you set up your SSO strategy, the login button will be visible on the login page.
 You can use both normal login and SSO login at the same time.

-[TODO] = how to create SSO

-## Additional Settings
-You can define your identity's data model fully flexibly.
-Spice requires email, first name, and last name.
-Also in the “Settings” tab, you add new fields and customize your identity data models.

 ## Policies